kucerarichard/SaltedJBoss/README.md

 # SaltedJBoss
 SaltStack-based JBoss Cluster Mgmt via Pillar-driven Orchestration of Standalone Servers.

-Example of Predictive Orchestration with Salt (a.k.a. glue)
+Example of Predictive Orchestration with Salt (a.k.a. glue).

+Not sure if this thing crosses the line between the "clever use of tools" and Craptacular Command Framework.
+Whatever is there is written in bash,  not javascript nor java, nor python.
+It's not a command runner in Ahoy or Just or Make.
+It's salt commands,  which is a tool,  which I learned and got some fluency in,  so,  no I don't think it crossed that line,  but other lines were crossed like it's complete overkill of course.

 ## Architecture
 ![](architecture.png?raw=true)